 Run reports regularly

-As with other metrics in your business, like revenue, cost of sales and overhead costs, gift card performance should be a part of your regular reporting.
+As with other metrics in your business, like revenue, cost of sales and overhead costs, gift card performance should be a part of your regular reporting—be that weekly, monthly or quarterly.
 Periodic check-ins likely aren’t enough.
 Instead, incorporate gift card usage and results into all of your financial management practices.

 As your business changes, so will your goals for your gift card program, especially if your overall corporate goals are based on growth.
 Periodically, whether quarterly, biannually or annually, review your progress versus original targets and reevaluate your objectives as necessary.
 This may mean scaling back if your initial expectations were too aggressive, or stretching goals to accommodate higher performance.